rasendubi/blog/posts/2014-10-26-7-things-you-should-know-about-make.md

 There are lots of functions for transforming text in make.
 They are called in form `$(function arguments)`.

-For full list of functions refer to [manual](http://www.gnu.org/software/make/manual/make.html#Functions).
+For the full list of functions refer to [the manual](http://www.gnu.org/software/make/manual/make.html#Functions).

-Note that space after comma is considered as part of argument.
+Note that space after comma is considered as part of an argument.
 That may cause unexpected results for some functions, so I recommend not put space after comma at all.

 It's even possible to write your own functions with [`call` function](http://www.gnu.org/software/make/manual/make.html#Call-Function) and kind of parameterized templates with [`eval` function](http://www.gnu.org/software/make/manual/make.html#Eval-Function).

 ## Search path
 There is special make variable `VPATH` used as a `PATH` for all prerequisites.
 That is, in the `VPATH` variable, directory names are separated by colons or blanks.
 The order in which directories are listed is the order followed by make in its search.
 The rules may then specify the names of files in the prerequisite list as if they all existed in the current directory.

 There is also a more fine-grained `vpath` directive.
-It allows you to specify search path for every file every file matching the pattern.
+It allows you to specify the search path for every file matching the pattern.
 So, if you store all your headers in `include` directory, you can use the following line:
 ```make
 vpath %.h include
 ```